openstack/magnum/doc/source/dev/dev-quickstart.rst

 For example, magnum bay-create, magnum baymodel-delete, magnum rc-show, magnum coe-service-list.

+Now there are four redis instances (one master and three slaves) running across the bay, replicating data between one another.

-Now run bay-show command to get the IP of the bay host on which the redis-master is running::
+Run the bay-show command to get the IP of the bay host on which the redis-master is running::

     magnum bay-show k8sbay